 Robert Whitehair, San Mateo, CA

 Commenter recommends that HCD return the ALMS language included in earlier versions of the proposed code.
 Commenter believes that the current proposal to include ALMS is insufficient, ambiguous, and unclear.

+Commenters and Recommendation:

-Guy Hall, Director, Electric Auto Association; Dwight MacCurdy, Sacramento Electric Vehicle Association, SMUD EV Project Coordinator (Retired); Marc Geller, Vice President, Plug In America topologies that are currently available to deploy ALMS.
+Guy Hall, Director, Electric Auto Association; Dwight MacCurdy, Sacramento Electric Vehicle Association, SMUD EV Project Coordinator (Retired); Marc Geller, Vice President, Plug In America Commenters request that HCD consider providing more specific language to describe the ALMS and its subsequent use and that the code provide support for a "variety of topologies that are currently available to deploy ALMS.
 These include a distributed approach with EVSEs that have more than one connection point..."
+Agency Response: